open-policy-agent/npm-opa-wasm/README.md

 ```javascript
 loadPolicy(policyWasm)
 ```
-The `load_policy` request returns a Promise with the loaded policy.
+The `loadPolicy` function returns a Promise with the loaded policy.
 Typically this means loading it in an `async` function like:

 ```javascript